 Our Mission: We are dedicated to providing a safe environment for domestic dogs and cats until a new home is found.
 We are committed to promoting responsible pet ownership.

 GCHS is a tax exempt, nonprofit organization funded entirely by memberships, donations, grants, fundraisers, and adoption fees.
-We are a no-kill animal shelter run solely by volunteers.
+We are a no-kill animal shelter.